The-Marcy-Lab-School/CLI-Task-Manager/README.md

 **Investigation Questions:**

-* Look at the `showMenu()` function in `menu.js`.
+1. Look at the `showMenu()` function in `menu.js`.
 There's a `while (isRunning)` loop that keeps the menu running until the user chooses to exit.
 What would happen if we forgot to set `isRunning = false` when the user chooses option 4 (Exit)?
 What would happen if we forgot to include that line of code?
-* Why is a `while` loop the appropriate type of loop to use to display the menu as opposed to a `for` loop?
+2. Why is a `while` loop the appropriate type of loop to use to display the menu as opposed to a `for` loop?
-* The `while` loop in `showMenu()` has a condition `while (isRunning)`.
+3. The `while` loop in `showMenu()` has a condition `while (isRunning)`.
 This means the loop will continue as long as `isRunning` is `true`.
 What would happen if we changed the condition to `while (true)` and removed the `isRunning` variable entirely?
 How else could we break out of the loop?

+**My Notes:**

+* ...
+* ...
+* ...

+### Arrays and Objects

+Arrays and objects are the two most common options we have for creating collections of data.
+Arrays are a great choice for grouping together lists of similar values while objects are a great way to represent a single thing that has many data points related to it.

+**Investigation Questions**
+The entire collection of `tasks` is represented as an Array of task objects.
+Each task object is represented with properties `.description` and `.isComplete`.
+Suppose we instead represented the tasks as an array of strings, such as `['walk the dog', 'take out the trash']`.

+1. What are the tradeoffs between an array of objects and an array of strings?
+2. What ideas do you have for differentiating incomplete tasks and complete tasks?

 **My Notes:**